-- You are covered by both Medicare and AHCCCS (Medicaid).
+• You are covered by both Medicare and AHCCCS (Medicaid).
 Medicare covers health care and prescription drugs.
-AHCCCS (Medicaid) covers your cost-sharing for Medicare services, including emergency care, in-patient services, out-patient rehabilitation service, physician services, and skilled nursing facility care.
-AHCCCS (Medicaid) also covers services Medicare does not cover, like over-the-counter drugs and non-emergency medically necessary transportation. - Like all Medicare health plans, we cover everything that Original Medicare covers.
-(If you want to know more about the coverage and costs of Original Medicare, look in your Medicare & You 2020 Handbook.
-View it online at https://www.medicare.gov or ask for a copy by calling 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
+AHCCCS (Medicaid) covers your cost sharing for Medicare services, including emergency care, in-patient services, out-patient rehabilitation service, physician services, and skilled nursing facility care.
+AHCCS (Medicaid) also covers

+- services Medicare does not cover, like long-term care, over-the-counter drugs, home and community-based services, non-emergency medically necessary transportation. - Like all Medicare health plans, we cover everything that Original Medicare covers.
+(If you want to know more about the coverage and costs of Original Medicare, look in your Medicare & You 2021 Handbook.
+View it online at www.medicare.gov or ask for a copy by calling 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
 TTY users should call 1-877-486-2048.) - For all preventive services that are covered at no cost under Original Medicare, we also cover the service at no cost to you.
 However, if you also are treated or monitored for an existing medical condition during the visit when you receive the preventive service, a copayment will apply for the care received for the existing medical condition. - Sometimes, Medicare adds coverage under Original Medicare for new services during the year.
-If Medicare adds coverage for any services during 2020, either Medicare or our plan will cover those services. - If you are within our plan's 6-month period of deemed continued eligibility, we will continue to provide all Medicare Advantage plan-covered Medicare benefits.
-However, during this period, we will not continue to cover AHCCCS (Medicaid) benefits that are included under AHCCCS (Medicaid), nor will we pay the Medicare premiums or cost sharing for which the state would otherwise be liable had you not lost your AHCCCS (Medicaid) eligibility.
-Medicare cost sharing amounts for Medicare basic and supplemental benefits do not change during this period.
+If Medicare adds coverage for any services during 2021, either Medicare or our plan will cover those services. - If you are within our plan's 6-month period of deemed continued eligibility, we will continue to provide all Medicare Advantage plan-covered Medicare benefits.
+However, during this period, we will not cover AHCCCS (Medicaid) benefits that are included under the applicable Medicaid State Plan, nor will we pay the Medicare premiums or cost sharing for which the state would otherwise be liable had you not lost your AHCCCS (Medicaid) eligibility.
+Medicare cost-sharing amounts for Medicare basic and supplemental benefits do not change during this period.